Vicken-Ghoubiguian/time_calculous/README.md

 # time_calculous

-C library to make all calculations on time and dates...
+C library to make all possible calculations on time and dates...

 ## Contents